Calebbuffleben/on-demand-video-backend/README.md

 ## Organization Syncing

-This application supports syncing organizations from Clerk to the local database.
-This ensures that the organization data is available locally for features that require it, such as authorization and subscription management.
+Currently, our application uses Clerk for authentication and organization management.
+When a user authenticates, their token contains an `organizationId` field that identifies the organization they belong to.
+However, our application also relies on a local database to store and retrieve organization data.

+To ensure that the organization data is available in our local database when needed, we need to implement a mechanism to sync organizations from Clerk to our database whenever a user authenticates with a token containing an `organizationId`.

 ### How it works